TRaSH-Guides/Guides/docs/Misc/how-to-set-up-hardlinks-and-atomic-moves.md

     A docker-compose file exist of 1 file that holds all the needed info of all your docker containers. this makes it easy to maintain and compare paths.

-    Download this [docker-compose.yml](https://gist.github.com/TRaSH-/73a2250c2645dfe1c97c61bb5fc46d59){:target="_blank"} to your `/docker/` location so you got your important stuff together.
+    Download this [docker-compose.yml](https://gist.github.com/TRaSH-/73a2250c2645dfe1c97c61bb5fc46d59){:target="_blank" rel="noopener noreferrer"} to your `/docker/` location so you got your important stuff together.

     CD to your `/docker` folder and use the following command to download it.